kapsitis/rbs-datastructures/kalvis-LU-DatZ3168/worksheets/ds-worksheet-w03-adts-and-implementations/ds-worksheet-adts-and-implementations.rst

 STL class ``vector`` in C++ supports the deque operations, but also allows random access just as in array (returning an element by its index).
-Similar things are supported by Python lists or by :math:``java.util.List`` interface.
+Similar things are supported by Python lists or by ``java.util.List`` interface.
 Such data structures are more powerful than either stacks, queues or deques -- they behave like arrays (without strict limit on size).